-The symptoms of vaginal infections will also vary based on the cause of your infection.
-Examples include:
+The symptoms of vaginal infections will also vary based on the cause of your infection:

-- Bacterial infections: These infections typically result in the development of a grayish-white or yellow discharge.
-This discharge may have a fish-like odor that is easily noticed after intercourse.
+- Bacterial infections typically cause grayish-white or yellow discharge.
+This discharge may have a fish-like odor that’s easily noticed after sex.

-- Yeast infections: Yeast infections typically produce itching.
-If discharge is present is may be thick and white, and have the appearance of cottage cheese.
+- Yeast infections typically produce itching.
+If discharge is present, it may be thick and white and look like cottage cheese.

-- Trichomoniasis: This condition can produce vaginal itching and odor.
-Discharge that results from this infection is typically greenish-yellow in color.
-The discharge may also be frothy.
+- Trichomoniasis is a condition that can produce vaginal itching and odor.
+Discharge from this infection is typically greenish-yellow and may be frothy.

-Vaginal infections are not life-threatening conditions, however you should make an appointment to see your doctor if:
+Vaginal infections are not life-threatening conditions.
+However, you should make an appointment to see your doctor if you:

-- you have never had a vaginal infection
+- have never had a vaginal infection before

-- you have had a vaginal infection but are experiencing new symptoms
+- have had a vaginal infection but are experiencing new symptoms

-- you have had different or new sex partners
+- have had different or new sexual partners

-If you experience vaginal irritation, suspect a yeast infection, and you have had a previous diagnosis of yeast infections, you may not need to see your doctor.
-Yeast infections can be treated at home with over-the-counter vaginal antifungal medications, but if you are not sure, it’s always wise to check in with your doctor first.
+If you experience vaginal irritation and have been diagnosed with yeast infections in the past, you may not need to see your doctor.
+Yeast infections can be treated at home with over-the-counter vaginal antifungal medications.
+However, if you’re not sure that you have a yeast infection, it’s always wise to check with your doctor.

 How Are Vaginal Infections Diagnosed?